VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 You can, but you need to setup [Dashed Slug's](https://wordpress.org/plugins/wallets/) wallet which is rather complex and go through the VYPS point exchange through a previously setup bank user to do a user to user off blockchain transfer and then use the aforementioned plugin to do the withdrawal.

-=Can I use my own server for the webminer?=
+=Can I use my own server for the web miner?=

 Yes, you can.
 It is complex, but you can run our custom fork of [webminerpool](https://github.com/VidYen/webminerpool) on a Debian server to track your own hashes.
 We'd ask for a donation if you need our help with it though.
 See the VY256 shortcode instructions for details.